apache/superset/CONTRIBUTING.md

 source venv/bin/activate

 # Install external dependencies
-pip install -r requirements/local.txt
+pip install -r requirements/testing.txt

 # Install Superset in editable (development) mode
 pip install -e .

-# Create an admin user in your metadata database
+# Create an admin user in your metadata database (use `admin` as username to be able to load the examples)
 superset fab create-admin

 # Initialize the database